InvestmentSystems/table-compositor/README.rst

     <li><strong>index_style_func</strong> &#8211; func that takes a object of type <cite>IndexNode</cite>.
 The return value of this function is similar to data_style_func.</li>
     <li><strong>index_name_func</strong> &#8211; func that returns a string for index name (value to be displayed on top-left corner, above the index column)</li>
     <li><strong>index_name_style</strong> &#8211; the style value same as data_style_func that will be used to style the cell</li>
+    <li><strong>engine</strong> &#8211; required while building presentation model for xlsx.
+Argument ignored for HTML rendering.
+This argument is used to provide the default callback style functions, where the style dictionary returned by the callback functions should be compatible with the engine being used.
+Supported values are 'openpyxl' or 'xlsxwriter'</li>
     <li><strong>kwargs</strong> &#8211; <p>&#8216;hide_index&#8217; - if True, then hide the index column, default=False</p>
     <p>&#8216;hide_header, - if True, then hide the header, default=False</p>
     <p>&#8216;use_convert&#8217; - if True, do some conversions from dataframe values to values excel can understand for example np.NaN are converted to NaN strings</p>